Tips for new business owners

 Customizing your online store

 This business is yours and you will have full access to completely change it however you like.
-We've got a few resources to learn how to do that:
+We've have resources to help you learn how to make those changes:

 - Attend or watch one of our pre-recorded webinars on how to set up your online store.

-- Check out our Youtube channel for quick and simple instructions.
+- Visit our YouTube channel for quick and simple instructions.

 - Want to change up the website design?
 Choose from over 170 theme templates from our theme store